sinedied/articles/articles/azure/build-demo/build-demo.md

 ---
 title: 'Generative AI, from your local machine to Azure with LangChain.js'
 published: true
 description: 'In this article, we''ll take you through the development journey, starting from an idea and progressing towards production.
-We''ll explore how LangChain framework together with Azure AI building blocks allows you to quickly build complex AI applications at the various stages of development.'
+We''ll explore how LangChain.js framework together with Azure AI building blocks allows you to quickly build complex AI applications at the various stages of development.'
 tags: 'webdev, javascript, beginners, ai'
 cover_image: ./assets/banner.jpg
 id: 1892440